kanata-php/kanata/docs/Readme.md

 ```

 The environment will give coordinates to execute kanata via docker-compose, but here you'll find how to run as bare metal as well.
 Because of that it will prompt a question about the name of your app container.

-> The base version uses filesystem to persist data.
-For that to work right out of the box with the existent example model you just need to create the directory at the root of the project: `./data/`.

 ### Servers (HTTP, WebSocket)